-Similarly, Mrs Laboni Akter is a domestic violence victim who has experienced violence from her mother-in-law.
+Similarly, Mrs L is a domestic violence victim who has experienced violence from her mother-in-law.
 Her husband is also involved in the case as he claims a motorcycle as a dowry.
-Mrs Akter thinks her husband has no right to torture her, as it is crime against her.
+Mrs L thinks her husband has no right to torture her, as it is crime against her.
 The landlord and the neighbours have rescued her often.
 She has taken the case to the police.
-From the interview of Laboni, it appears that legal action was taken against the perpetrator.
+From the interview of Mrs. L, it appears that legal action was taken against the perpetrator.
 This is shown as a positive sign because women have clearly started reporting cases of violence.
 However in most of the cases, women have to face various constraints and as a result they are unable to support the case for long periods due to financial crisis.
 Therefore, it can be argued that financial could lead a woman to not reporting a crime.

-I went to meet with Animesh Chandra Sarkar who is the Assistant Legal Manager at the Acid Survivor Foundation.
+I went to meet with Mr. A, who is the Assistant Legal Manager at the Acid Survivor Foundation.
 The manager of the acid survivor foundation told me certain bitter truths.
 Women who experienced cases like dowry claims, rape threats or rape, or any sexual assault - are mostly the victims of acid attacks.
 He also agreed on the fact the violence against women tended to start with women's dominance in the domestic environment, by other domestic members.
 He stated that the Bangladeshi government enforced anti-violence laws, but that women are less aware of these laws.
 The incidents have become so routine in the existing social structure of Bangladesh, that survivors often feel that violence perpetrated against them is not something that can be reported or taken seriously (Human Rights Watch, 2021).
 From the interviews it can be stated that women tend not to report against violence because their perpetrators pressure and harass them.
 Further, the victims are hampered by not receiving any financial as well as mental support from their family and friends.
-Similarly, The NGO “Naripokkho” a feminist organisation which has worked on research for Bangladeshi urban violence, has revealed the lack of intention of women to file or report a complaint about the crimes inflicted upon them.
+Similarly, The NGO “Naripokkho” a feminist organisation that has worked on research for Bangladeshi urban violence has revealed the lack of intention of women to file or report a complaint about the crimes inflicted upon them.
 The women are not reporting crimes due to societal stigma, cultural deprivation, and economic dependence (Naila Kabeer 1999 p.
 21.).
 Besides this, corruption within the legislative body is another reason women are not getting justice.
 The next section will elaborately analyse the corruption within the legislative body.

 CORRUPTION WITHIN THE LEGISLATIVE BODY - (POLICE HARASSMENT)